tshamz/pav2tty5lo7geycf/README.md

   - ride the waves
   - settle into final position as things become more clear and concrete

+> "For something like that, if you had 10k shares of a bracket at say 6c, you could sell 5k at 9c and effectively bring the cost of the remaining down to 3c (+ the 10% profit fee for the other half).
+Even better is to sell enough to free roll the rest.
+Have $100 that turns into $300?
+Sell half and secure profit no matter the outcome.
+Having your cake and potentially eating it too."

+> "Your Risk in any contract is the sum of your profits and losses, across all contracts, should that contract resolve to 'Yes'.
+To work out this sum, add the 'If Yes' figure for the contract to the 'If No' figures for all other contracts."
+> "Your Investment in the market as a whole is equal to your greatest Risk in any one contract.
+This is the amount PredcitIt debits from your account to cover your position."
+> "Your Payout is the amount you would be credited if the contract resolves to Yes.
+It is the difference between your total Investment (greatest Risk) and the Risk in the winning contract."
+> "Share Value corresponds to the face value of your position in each contract (shares multiplied by average purchase price).
+This value cannot exceed $850."

 ### Questions

-1. how much cash do you leave available in your account for possible spur of the moment opportunities?
-2. what's the purpose of massive buy/sell "walls" in order books?
+1. what's the purpose of massive buy/sell "walls" in order books?
   1. are they there just to psych you out?
-   2. who tf has that many shares to put up massive walls like that?
+  1. who tf has that many shares to put up massive walls like that?
-3. why does it always seem like someone sells right after I buy (I assume to bring down the last trade price)?
+1. why does it always seem like someone sells right after I buy (I assume to bring down the last trade price)?
-4. also, why does it seem like when you buy out all shares at a certain price, a few seconds later a few more shares (~100) pop up for sale at that same price again?
+1. also, why does it seem like when you buy out all shares at a certain price, a few seconds later a few more shares (~100) pop up for sale at that same price again?
-5. what's the point of leaving the breadcrumbs of sell offers in the orderbook?
+1. what's the point of leaving the breadcrumbs of sell offers in the orderbook?
 Is it to keep the price low or an attempt to trick someone into buying and driving the price up? or neither?

     >It’s called “painting the tape”.
     >
     >They want to print a higher or lower price to give the impression the contract is >moving in a certain direction.

-7. what are the mechanics of a pump?
-   1. is a "pump" different than a stock market "pump"

 ### Indicators
 - simple moving average